SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 `chmod 777 api.pmccabe_collector.restapi.org`

-The `777` allows docker `pmccabe_collector` service to access this mount point which belong to the host filesystem which would have become unavailable otherwise
+The `777` allows docker `pmccabe_collector` service to access this mount point which belong to the host filesystem which would have become unavailable otherwise.

 ### Run the container in your project directory